 I conduct mixed methods research regarding the impacts of stigma, sociocultural norms, and communicative processes on health disparities, the social determinants of health, and public health practice itself.

-More generally, my academic and community work is grounded in research regarding stigma, shame, trauma, ACEs, intersectional disparities, mental health, and youth development.
+My work is grounded in research regarding stigma, shame, trauma, ACEs, mental health, and intersectional disparities.
 I also draw on extensive academic backgrounds in critical pedagogy, Women’s and Gender Studies, Rhetoric, and the arts to develop innovative strategies for research, dissemination, public education, and resource provision.